SuyashManiyar/zero-shot-segmentation/README.md

 python run1.py --image INPUT_IMG_PATH --object OBJECTNAME(example: Lamp) --output OUTPUT_IMG_PATH
 ```

-This script will segment the specified object (`office_chair`) in the given image and save the output to the specified location.
+This script will segment the specified object (`lamp`) in the given image and save the output to the specified location.

 ### Task 2: Generate New Camera View of Object